nathaneastwood/fablore/src/graph.md

 items it records.
 This is that record drawn as a map: each dot is a story or an entity, each line is an appearance.

-Choose anything on it to read what that story or entity connects to, and to open its page.
-Use the minimum-connections slider to hide the one-off mentions and leave the shape of the archive behind.
+It opens on the sets, their stories, and the heroes and regions running through them;

-On a narrow screen the map is replaced by the same archive as a ranked list, most connected first — a force layout needs more room than a phone has.
+drawing everything at once buries the shape you came to see.
+Characters, places, creatures and items are each one tap away below, beside a slider for how well connected a thing must be to appear.
+Choose anything to read what it connects to and to open its page.
+On a narrow screen the map becomes a ranked list, which is what a phone has the room for.

 <!-- fablore-graph:start -->
 <!-- fablore-graph:end -->